USS Maryland (BB-46): Battle of Tarawa

 Departing the Hawaiian Islands on 20 October 1943 for the South Pacific, Maryland became flagship for Rear Admiral Harry W. Hill's V Amphibious Force and Southern Attack Force in the Gilbert Islands Invasion.
 Also aboard her were Major General Julian C. Smith, commander of 2nd Marine Division, and Colonel Evans Carlson, commander of Carlson's Raiders.
 Maryland returned to Efate Island staging area, where she joined a large task force preparing for an assault on Tarawa.

 The battle of Tarawa commenced on 20 November.
-In her first offensive action of the war, Maryland's guns opened fire at 05:00, destroying a shore battery with five salvos on the southwestern point of Betio Island in the Tarawa Atoll.
+In her first offensive action of the war, Marylands guns opened fire at 05:00, destroying a shore battery with five salvos on the southwestern point of Betio Island in the Tarawa Atoll.
 At 06:00 she commenced a scheduled shore bombardment to soften up Japanese defenses ahead of the landings.
 Maryland moved closer to shore to attract Japanese fire and locate artillery emplacements, in the process raking Japanese gun emplacements, control stations, pillboxes and any Japanese installations she could spot.
 At 09:00 as Marine landing forces encountered heavy Japanese resistance and began taking casualties to emplaced crossfire, Maryland provided covering fire to eliminate several Japanese machine gun nests.
 Her scouting plane then began to cover the progress of the Marines' assault, with Maryland providing artillery support.
 The plane was damaged and pilot wounded in this action.

 After three days of covering the offensive on Betio Island, she moved to Apamama Island to guard Marine landings there.
 Marines met with only light resistance from 30 Japanese soldiers there, and two prisoners were brought to Maryland.
 On 7 December, Maryland left Apamama Island for Pearl Harbor.
 After a brief stopover there, Maryland left for San Francisco for repairs.